Skip to main content

 No, plan check is not required for ductless window units.

 Residential buildings up to 3 stories in height shall have filters with Minimum Efficiency Reporting Value (MERV) of 6.
 Residential buildings over 3 stories in height have no requirements for MERV values.
 All non-residential buildings shall have filters with a MERV rating of at least 8.
-All buildings residential and commercial of any height located within 1000 feet of a freeway shall have filters with a MERV value of at least 13.

 If the AC units that are added or replaced add up to 5 or more, then plans must be prepared and submitted for approval to Mechanical Plan Check.